Share what kind of mom you are!

 Get to know other mom types!

-5 Examples You Should Set for Your Kids
+5 Simple Manners That Make You a Better Example for Your Kids

-“Yeah, uh huh,” I said absentmindedly to my teenage daughter.
-“Are you even listening to me?” she replied with a suspicious look.
+“Yeah, uh-huh,” I said absentmindedly to my teenage daughter.
+“Are you even listening to me?” she asked with a suspicious look.
 “Yes!”
 I said.
 “I’m sorry.
 I just thought I got a text from Dad.”
-Later that evening, while talking about plans for the weekend, I looked up to see my daughter nodding but looking at her phone.
+Later that evening, while talking aboutfamily manners plans for the weekend, I looked up to see my daughter nodding but looking at her phone.
 “What?” she said.
 “I’m still listening to everything you’re saying.”
-And maybe she was, but it didn’t feel good to talk to someone who’s half-listening, so I understood how my daughter felt when I did it to her.
+And maybe she was, but it didn’t feel good to talk to someone who was half-listening, so I understood how my daughter felt when I did it to her.

 1. Listening With Your Full Attention

-In today’s world, it’s not uncommon or even considered rude for us to sit at lunch together with our phones out, looking at them while continuing live conversations.
+It’s not uncommon, or even considered rude, for us to sit at lunch together with our phones out, looking at them while continuing live conversations.
 And for moms, it comes from a good place—we often want to be available in case something urgent comes up with our kids.
 Yet our attention, eye contact, and even our minds, are not fully devoted to the person we’re talking to.
 Listening with your full attention is worth slowing down to model.
 It makes others feel valued and heard, and we definitely want our kids to practice it when we’re the ones talking.

 2. Introducing Yourself and Others

 I’m honestly terrible at this one.
 When I’m around someone I don’t know, like a fellow parent I’m meeting for the first time at a school function, I’m either distracted by my own agenda or feeling shy and uncomfortable.
 Frankly, sometimes it seems easier to avoid an introduction.
-But according to Indeed.com, introducing yourself in person is an extremely valuable action, especially in an increasingly virtual world.
+But according to Indeed.com, being able to introduce yourself is a great skill, especially in an increasingly virtual world.
 It can “allow you to create connections and establish trust with others.”
 In addition to trust, stopping to make an introduction will show kids how to be friendly, brave, and considerate.

 3. Driving With Kindness and Patience